-Keywords in Meta Tags
+1. Keywords in Meta Tags

-Since Google’s Panda update, the overuse of keywords in the content has gone down, but SEOs still continue to use the Meta description tag to insert keywords.
+Since Google’s Panda update, the overuse of keywords in the content has gone down, but SEOs still continue to use the Meta Description tag to insert keywords.

 - Description or Meta Description

-The Usage of the Meta Keywords tag as Google’s Matt Cutts says in the video below, has completely been discontinued.
+The usage of the Meta Keywords tag as Google’s Matt Cutts says in the video below, has completely been discontinued.

-Ensure that the Meta description tags vary across pages in your website.
+Ensure that the Meta Description tags vary across pages in your website.
 You must limit them to 160 characters, too.

-A lot of SEOs still to this day continue to buy links from link farms, directories, press releases etc. You often see advertisements like “SERP Package for $99”, with claims for amazing results.
+A lot of SEOs still to this day continue to buy links from link farms, directories and press releases.
+You often see advertisements like “SERP Package for $99” with claims for amazing results.
 The reality is that these links simply don’t work today.

 So what would constitute an alternate approach?

-Instead of buying links on Forums, Fiverr and markets that advertise networks, try to focus your efforts on the quality of content.
+Instead of buying links on forums, Fiverr and markets that advertise networks, try to focus your efforts on the quality of content.

 Even though we mentioned paid guest posts as a bad thing, guest blogging on the whole is by no means dead.
 When done in the right spirit and the right way, it can yield some amazing results.

 The solution is simple.
 Make sure you get written content from real people.
 You can find many good writers on freelance sites that can create great quality content economically.

-Using the Competition Level Specified in Adwords
+4. Using the Competition Level Specified in Adwords

 That section determines the difficulty for paid search alone and not organic search.
 Even though, for the keyword “Marketing” the competition level is stated as low, it might be impossible to actively target that keyword.

-Long Form Content Guarantees
+5. Long Form Content Guarantees

-The answer itself, with regards to the article size can vary greatly.
-Long form content similarly, doesn’t guarantee you a spot in the top 3.
+The answer itself to the question of content length can vary greatly.
+Long-form content doesn’t guarantee you a spot in the top three of Google search results.
 It varies based on the niche you’re in.
 You might find many examples of where pages that have a significantly lower word count rank higher.

 Our recommendations involve two points for SEOs.

-Firstly, forget about the length of the article, and ask yourself, if every sentence of the article you create is essential.
+Firstly, forget about the length of the article, and ask yourself if every sentence of the article you create is essential.
 Articles that have interesting content might boost your rankings indirectly, because of the ease of distribution.
 Avoid aiming for a particular word count like 500 or 300.
-It would be great if your article is longer than that but don’t make it too long, and fill it with keywords.
+It would be great if your article is longer than that, but don’t make it too long and fill it with keywords.